shahern004/CRUSTy/Documentation/USAGE.md

 ## Advanced Features

-### Recipient-Specific Encryption

-CRUSTy allows you to encrypt files specifically for a recipient using their email address:

-1. In the main screen, check the "Use recipient-specific encryption" box
-2. Enter the recipient's email address
-3. Select or create a master encryption key
-4. Proceed with encryption as normal

-When a file is encrypted for a specific recipient:

-- The recipient's email is used to derive a unique encryption key
-- The file can only be decrypted using both the master key and knowledge of the recipient's email
-- The recipient information is stored within the encrypted file

-To decrypt a recipient-specific file:

-1. Load the master key that was used for encryption
-2. CRUSTy will automatically detect if the file was encrypted for a specific recipient
-3. The recipient's email will be displayed in the results after successful decryption

 ### Embedded System Integration

+> **Note:** The embedded system integration is currently under development.
+While the UI elements are present, the backend functionality is not yet fully implemented.

-CRUSTy supports offloading cryptographic operations to an STM32H5 embedded device for enhanced performance and security:
+CRUSTy is designed to support offloading cryptographic operations to an STM32H5 embedded device for enhanced performance and security:

-1. Connect your STM32H573I-DK or compatible device to your computer
-2. In the main screen, check the "Use embedded system for cryptographic operations" box
+1. In the encryption or decryption screen, check the "Use hardware encryption" checkbox
-3. Select the appropriate connection type (USB, Serial, or Ethernet)
+2. Select the appropriate connection type (currently USB or Serial)
-4. Enter the device ID or address
-5. Add any required connection parameters in the "Advanced Connection Parameters" section
-6. Click "Apply Configuration"

-Once configured, all encryption and decryption operations will be performed on the embedded device instead of your computer.
+3. When fully implemented, this feature will allow:
+   - Hardware-accelerated encryption operations
+   - Enhanced security through physical isolation
+   - Improved performance for large files

+For technical details about the embedded system integration, see the [Rust FFI to Embedded System Integration](RUST_FFI_EMBEDDED.md) documentation.

 #### Connection Types

-- **USB**: Use for direct connection to the STM32H5 device.
-Enter the device ID (e.g., `VID:PID` format).
+- **USB**: For direct connection to the STM32H5 device
-- **Serial/UART**: Use for serial connection.
-Enter the port name (e.g., `COM3` on Windows, `/dev/ttyUSB0` on Linux).
-- **Ethernet**: Use for network connection.
-Enter the IP address and port (e.g., `192.168.1.100:8080`).

-#### Advanced Parameters

-Depending on your connection type, you may need to specify additional parameters:

-- For Serial: `baud_rate`, `data_bits`, `parity`, `stop_bits`
-- For USB: `interface`, `endpoint`
-- For Ethernet: `timeout`, `keep_alive`
+- **Serial**: For serial/UART connection to the device

-#### Benefits
+#### Benefits (When Fully Implemented)

-- **Performance**: Hardware-accelerated encryption is faster for large files
+- **Performance**: Hardware-accelerated encryption will be faster for large files
-- **Security**: Cryptographic operations are isolated from the main system
+- **Security**: Cryptographic operations will be isolated from the main system
-- **Power Efficiency**: Reduces CPU load on your computer
+- **Power Efficiency**: Will reduce CPU load on your computer

 ### Batch Processing